-On the East Coast they’re experiencing massive rains and flooding.
-In the dried up regions of farmland America they are dreaming off water, but when it comes, it will also bring flash flooding.
+This time it’s the West that’s experiencing massive rains and flooding.
 And floods disturb snakes.
 (One came in through my drier to the basement one year.
 Not a fun find in all that mud!)

 In flooded regions across the country displaced snakes are seeking shelter and food in areas close to people, often in damaged homes.
 Not all snakes are venomous and in many areas there are worries that people will indiscriminately kill “good” snakes.